wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-implement-calling-plans/includes/step-four-emergency-addresses-locations-organization.md

 ### Emergency call routing for Direct Routing

 The emergency call routing policy references an online PSTN usage, which must have the appropriate Direct Routing configuration to properly route the emergency calls to the appropriate PSTN gateway(s).
 In particular, you must ensure that there is an OnlineVoiceRoute for the emergency dial string.
 For more information, see Configure Direct Routing in the **Additional resources** section in the Summary.

+>[!NOTE]
-(Note: Teams clients prepend the "+" sign in front of emergency numbers in a similar manner that Skype for Business client does; that is, +911.)
+>Teams clients prepend the "+" sign in front of emergency numbers in a similar manner that Skype for Business client does; that is, +911.)

 The ability to dynamically route emergency calls for Direct Routing users varies depending on the emergency calling network within a given country.
 There are two solutions available:

 - Emergency Routing Service Providers (US only)